mst-solar-car/kicad-bom-generator/README.md

 - Referencing a database and injecting other data (serial numbers, distributor part numbers, etc)
 - Verifying components against some other source

-Similar to the formatters, middleware is completely extensible.
 Read the [Middleware Read Me](Middleware/README.md) for more information.

 # Formatters
 Formatters let you output your BOM in different formats.